M0hammadmahdi/Semi-Supervised-Learning-with-covariate-shift/README.md

-This file provides information about running the code to reproduce the results mentioned in the paper.
+This file provides information about running the code to reproduce the results mentioned in the smi-supervised learning with covariate shift paper (Under Review).
 Details of the sub-directories are mentioned below

 - docs: contains the requirements.txt file needed to install all the libraries/packages required to execute the code.